crklinkenberg/symcom-doc/content/Symcom New Topics/Project Structure.md

 The `master-data-openapi` directory contains `yml` files which includes documentation for the API.

 The database setup, SQL files are present inside `db-setup` directory.
-The installation details of these SQL tables to the docker MySQL database is available in [[symcom-v2-documentation/Local Setup Guidelines\|Local Setup Guidelines]].
+The installation details of these SQL tables to the docker MySQL database is available in [[Local Setup Guidelines\|Local Setup Guidelines]].